 Spaying is a surgical procedure in which both ovaries and uterus are completely removed from your female exotic mammal pet.
 Also called an "ovariohysterectomy", the surgery is performed while your pet is under general anesthesia.
 There are several benefits to spaying your female companion mammal.
 First, you will contribute to the prevention of the pet’s overpopulation.
-Second, you will help prevent diseases in your pet such as pyometra (infection in the uterus), uterine tumors, and mammary cancer.
+Second, you will help prevent diseases in your pet such as pyometra (infection in the uterus), uterine tumors, cystic ovaries, and mammary cancer.
 Please talk to our doctors about whether or not this procedure is recommended for your exotic pet.
 In some species, an ovariectomy (where the ovaries are removed and the uterus is left within the animal) may be recommended instead.

 Neutering refers to the surgical procedure in which both testicles are removed.
 There are many benefits to neutering your male exotic mammal pet.
 First, you will contribute to the prevention of pet overpopulation.
-Second, neutering can help eliminate undesirable, and at times, embarrassing behavior in your male companion.
+Second, neutering can help eliminate undesirable behavior in your male companion.
 Third, you will help prevent diseases in your pet such as prostate disease and testicular cancer.
 Please talk to our doctors about whether or not this procedure is recommended for your exotic pet.

 Birds and reptiles

 Birds and reptiles have very different reproductive tract anatomy compared to mammals.
 We do not typically recommend routine spay and neuter procedures in these animals.
 However, they are prone to a variety of reproductive diseases, which depending on the problem, may require surgical correction.
 We are fully equipped to deal with reproductive surgeries in these species, and have special surgical equipment and monitoring techniques to accommodate their unique systems and minimize surgical risk.